 school psychology (offered in the Ed.S. and Ph.D.).

 In addition to the graduate degrees and the undergraduate minor offered as programs of study, the department offers PSQF:1020 Elementary Statistics and Inference, which is approved for the Quantitative or Formal Reasoning area of the College of Liberal Arts and Sciences GE CLAS Core.
+Effective spring 2019, PSQF:2115 Introduction to Counseling Psychology will be approved for GE CLAS Core status in the Social Sciences area.

 Applicants for admission to the graduate degree programs must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.